Volcano At Home by Commission, United Kingdom13 October,2017

 Opinion by Richard Baird

-Volcano At Home is an ethically traded coffee range, roasted in small batches by a dedicated team and sold in 100% compostable Nespresso-compatible pods.
+Volcano At Home is an ethically traded coffee range, roasted in small batches by a dedicated team, and sold in 100% compostable Nespresso-compatible pods.
 The range has been created for the retail, subscription and wholesale markets and is available in three varieties, Bold Morning Shot, Balanced All Day and Reserve Rich And Sweet.
-Volcano At Home is the latest venture of London-based independent coffee roasters Volcano Coffee Works and features distinctive packaging design, developed by Commission, that draws on the science, craft and character of the brand and its products.
+Volcano At Home is the latest venture of London-based independent coffee roasters Volcano Coffee Works and features a distinctive packaging design, developed by Commission, that draws on the science, craft and character of the brand and its products.

 The 8 Nespresso-compatible pods sit in a card tray made from a single sheet of 100% recycled fibre board, folded double to use as little material as possible, maintain structural integrity and occupy less space.
 The trays slide into a sleeve of either red, orange or black card with a foil embossed illustration, variety name and coffee strength indicator in black, gold or silver.
 For the subscription service, these are posted out in robust white corrugated board boxes sealed with a branded sticker.